iNextrix/ASTPP/doc/Modules/Carriers/termination_rates.rst

 =================

 Termination rates belongs to Trunk.
-We can consider termination rates as carrier rates / buy rates as these rates will be applicable on providers.
+**Rermination rates works as carrier rates / buy rates as these rates will be applicable on providers.**

-Before dialing number to gateway, system will do LCR process in termination rates and find out best match and low cost prefix and dial out using that.
+Before dialing number to gateway, system will do LCR / COST based routing process on termination rates and find out best matched code and dial out using that.